 "Come sit with me under a tree and let me tell you a story…"

 In school, I loved science and anything that was creative, and of course reading time.
 I loved storied that took me places, like TheSwiss Family Robinson, A Wrinkle in Time and The Borrowers by Mary Norton.
-I loved how creatively they used small things like a spool of thread for a table, or a paper clip to hang their clothes on.
+I loved how creatively they used small things like a spool of thread for a table, or a paper clip to hang their clothes on in that book.
 And of course I loved ALL of the Dr. Seuss and Maurice Sendak books.
 I also spent a lot of time reading anything written by E.B.
 White, Roald Dahl and C.S.
 Lewis.

 In middle school, despite wanting to be outside all the time, I still loved reading and writing.
 I read Harriett the Spy, Freaky Friday and probably more C.S.
 Lewis.
 By 6th grade I was brave enough to write a poem for a school wide poetry contest titled,

-Later on in high school I wrote a poem that was published in the school literary magazine titled,
+Later on in high school I wrote a poem that was published in the school literary magazine.

 A Child’s Life